 In this course, the student will analyze concepts of leadership and management, as well as the necessary tools for the fulfillment of the nursing professional role in light of new perspectives in health services administration.
 The student will evaluate theories and models for management practice in nursing.
 The student will design effective organizational structures for determining administrative and management resources applicable to nursing services.
 Also, the student will justify the importance of establishing effective and safe work environments in order to sustain the motivation of the nursing professional and the quality of the health services.
+This course includes the use of simulator.
 (Co-requisites: None) (Pre-requisites: NURS 3006)